rebelsky/csc207c/_mps/linked-lists.md

 Hence, the most common design approach to this kind of situation is to use a "fail fast" approach.

 **For this part of the assignment, you should implement the "fail fast" policy**.
 That is, if one iterator changes a list by adding or removing an element, it should invalidate all other iterators.
-Each method in the iterator should check if the iterator is valid and, if not, throw an `InvalidStateException`.
+Each method in the iterator should check if the iterator is valid and, if not, throw an `IllegalStateException`.

 How do we invalidate an iterator?
 There are two common strategies.